 What do I have to do if I change the address of the business?

 The fee is $10.00 to change the address.
 The form is available in the Clerk's Office or click HERE to download the Change Of Address Form.

-Welcome to the Concealed Weapons Licensing "Frequently Asked Questions" page of the Macomb County Clerk / Register of Deeds website.
-Below you will find answers to typical questions about obtaining a CCW Permit in Macomb County.
+Welcome to the Concealed Pistol License (CPL) "Frequently Asked Questions" page of the Macomb County Clerk / Register of Deeds website.
+Below you will find answers to typical questions about obtaining a CPL in Macomb County.

-CLICK HERE to return to the Concealed Weapon Licensing Board Information home page.
+CLICK HERE to return to the Concealed Pistol License Information home page.

 How much does it cost to get a CPL?